 Burns passed away on April 28, 2016, at the age of 81.

-U.S. Senator Steve Daines opened by announcing the creation of the Conrad Burns Ag Technology award, to be given every year there is an Ag Summit.
+U.S. Senator Steve Daines opened the ceremony by announcing the creation of the Conrad Burns Ag Technology Award, to be given every year at the Ag Summit.

-U.S. Senator Pat Roberts, chairman of the Senate Agriculture Committee and Burns’ friend and former colleague, also spoke about his memories of Conrad.
+U.S. Senator Pat Roberts, chairman of the Senate Agriculture Committee and Burns’ friend and former colleague, also spoke about his memories of Burns.

-Senator Roberts invited Conrad’s wife Phyllis to the podium, where she spoke and took a picture with award winner Taylor Brown.
+Senator Roberts invited Burns’ wife Phyllis to the podium, where she spoke and took a picture with award winner Taylor Brown.

-Brown owns the Northern Broadcasting System, which was started by Conrad and sold to Brown when the Burns’ moved to Washington, D.C.
+Brown owns the Northern Broadcasting System, which was started by Burns and sold to Brown when the Burns’ moved to D.C.

 Phyllis said Brown is the perfect first recipient, and is like family.

-She says both she and Conrad grew up on farms and ranches, and the creation of this award to honor those helping to advance technology in the field of agriculture means a lot to her and her children.
+She said both she and Burns grew up on farms and ranches.
+She added that the creation of the award to honor those helping to advance technology in the field of agriculture means a lot to her and her children.

 “These people are salt of the earth,” said Phyllis.
 “They supported us while Conrad was in the senate.
 It’s a wonderful thing.
 I thought they were giving Conrad an award, I didn’t realize it was going to be an on-going award that they were giving in his name and I think he would love that, and its very special to us as a family.”